HiDefTextiles/HiDefKnits/README.md

 ###### Describe technical and design challenges bearings, which involve the development product.

 HiDef: Knits target audience is not computer savvy and the usage needs to be simple to implement.
-Therefore hardware requirements or third party support needs to be minimal or easy to install. and sustainable in terms of few upgrades are required by our users.
+Therefore hardware requirements or third party support needs to be minimal or easy to install and sustainable in terms of few upgrades are required by our users.
-For this we suggest creating a light version that is could be run on mobile devices or tablets, but full functionalities as desktop web-application.
-Therefore, the back-end engineering needs to be flexible enough to cater to both of those architectures.
+For this we plan to create a light version that could be run on tablets, but full functionalities as desktop web-application.
+Therefore, the back-end server engineering and shared libraries needs to be flexible enough to cater to both of those architectures.

-Given the number of knitting visualising software out there, and most forum posts on Ravelry discussing the pros and cons of those programs, the main complaint is poor user experience.
-The design isn't intuitive enough and the learning curve is too steep.
+Given the number of knitting visualization software out there, and most forum posts on Ravelry discussing the pros and cons of those programs, the main complaint is poor user experience- the design isn't intuitive enough and the learning curve is too steep.
 As a result, many aspiring designers are deterred of making the effort of streamlining the design process and continue to use graph paper and manual calculations of stitches.